iRemotech

 Verdict

-Multilogin is one of the best browser-profile tools.
-But for mobile-first operations, cloud phones usually beat browser profiles because they solve the right layer.
+Multilogin is a strong browser-profile tool.
+For mobile-first operations, cloud phones usually map more cleanly than browser profiles because they solve the right layer.

 Miguel Nogales